MiniMinstrel/uxblog/_posts/2025-05-21-duolingo-and-identity-design.md

 *Remember.
 Attention is currency.
 Knowledge is power.
 If you're aware of the design choices and psychological biases companies use to win your attention, you have a say in where you spend your time.*

 *I write about the psychological tactics that fuel designs, as well how applications, websites, and more have us coming back again and again.
-If you'd like to reach out to me, feel free to contact me at my [LinkedIn](https://www.linkedin.com/in/john-scharff), or email me at __jascharff02@gmail.com__*
+If you'd like to reach out to me, feel free to contact me at my [LinkedIn](https://www.linkedin.com/in/john-scharff), or email me at __scharff.ja@gmail.com__*